littlepetal/MTRX2700-Major-Project/README.md

 -  It can also give a count of how long since the object/person has fallen down from `output`

+#### Testing Procedure
+- The acceleration values were printed on the serial monitor
+- The hardware was oriented in realtime while outputting on the serial, to get the calibration
+- Different error conditions were set to check for connection negligence

 ## PC interface Module